-Supplier communication meetings, training, and onsite visits are organized, managed and conducted by the General Affairs Division (management).
+Supplier communication meetings, training, and onsite visits are organized, managed and conducted by the Administrative Management Division under the Office of Integrated Management.
 The division is also responsible for gathering supplier information and contacting suppliers.
 Other divisions should provide assistance as needed.

-VIII.Rewards
+VIII.
+Rewards